Balance Transfer Cards: Do They Work, and Do You Need One?

 It doesn’t matter if you move balances from Visa to Discover or from a store credit card to a new Mastercard, but you usually can’t transfer balances between two cards issued by the same company, e.g., from a Chase Freedom card to a Chase Sapphire Preferred card.

-Balance transfer credit cards generally come with lower introductory interest rates for a set amount of time and then rise to a higher annual percentage rate, or APR, after the promotional period ends.
+Balance transfer credit cards generally come with lower introductory interest rates for a set amount of time.
+The rates then rise to a higher annual percentage rate, or APR, after the promotional period ends.

 That’s when things can get tricky if you’re not prepared.